LinkWellNodes/Documentation/blog/Chainlink-Any-API-Direct-Requests-Vs-Functions/index.md

 While Chainlink Functions will almost certainly continue to evolve, the current state of the above limitations may give some users pause for production Web3 applications.

-In the mean time, if you are a Web3 developer or project with time-sensitive requirements for off-chain data and/or computation for your mainnet applications, but are concerned about the above limitations, you ultimately have three options: 1) Wait for Functions to evolve and mature more to support your use case, 2) Implement Functions as-is, or 3) Utilize the Direct Request model (ie, reach out to an existing node operator, such as [ourselves](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing)).
+In the mean time, if you are a Web3 developer or project with time-sensitive requirements for off-chain data and/or computation for your mainnet applications, but are concerned about the above limitations, you ultimately have three options: 1) Wait for Functions to evolve and mature more to support your use case, 2) Implement Functions as-is, or 3) Utilize the Direct Request model (ie, reach out to an existing node operator, such as [ourselves](/services/direct-request-jobs/Jobs-and-Pricing)).

-**Pros of Chainlink Direct Requests:**
+### Pros of Chainlink Direct Requests

 Given some of the above limitations of Functions, the advantages of Chainlink's Direct Request model for some use cases becomes a bit more clear: